FMInference/FlexiGen/README.md

 wide range of tasks.
 Increasingly, LLMs have been applied not only to interactive applications (such as chat), but also to many "back-of-house" tasks.
 These tasks include benchmarking, information extraction, data wrangling, and form processing.

-One key characteristic of these applications is that they are **throughput-orientied**: they require running LLM inferences over millions of tokens in batch and are less sensitive on latency but more on the throughput (token/seconds over the total running period, which can be hours).
+One key characteristic of these applications is that they are **throughput-oriented**: they require running LLM inferences over millions of tokens in batches, e.g., all the private documents in a company's corpus, or all the tasks in the [HELM](https://crfm.stanford.edu/helm/latest/) benchmark.
+These workloads are less sensitive to latency --- the user starts up a job and lets it run overnight --- but increasing throughput is critical for reducing costs.
+Thoughput is a measure of tokens processed per second over the job's entire runtime (which can be hours).
-Throughput-oriented workloads provide opportunities to trading off latency in order to improve throughputs, which make it easier to take advantage of low-cost hardware commodity GPUs.
+Throughput-oriented workloads provide opportunities to trading off latency for higher throughput, which makes it easier to take advantage of low-cost commodity GPUs.

-The goal of FlexGen is to create a high-throughput system to enable new and exciting applications of foundational models in these tasks on low-cost hardware, such as a single commodity GPU, instead of expensive systems.
+The goal of FlexGen is to create a high-throughput system to enable new and exciting applications of foundation models to throughput-oriented tasks on low-cost hardware, such as a single commodity GPU instead of expensive systems.
-Here are some examples of how FlexGen can be used:
+Here are some examples of high-throughput workloads that we can run _on a single commodity GPU_ with FlexGen:

-- *Data wrangling*: Running data wrangling tasks (as described in [Can Foundation Models Wrangle Your Data?
+* *Data wrangling*: Running data wrangling tasks (as described in [Can Foundation Models Wrangle Your Data?
 ](https://arxiv.org/abs/2205.09911)).
 See [XXX](XXX) for an example.

-- *Benchmarking*: Running a subset of [HELM](https://crfm.stanford.edu/helm/latest/) tasks.
+* *Benchmarking*: Running a subset of [HELM](https://crfm.stanford.edu/helm/latest/) tasks.
 See [XXX](XXX) for an example.

 ❌ **Limitation**.
 As an offloading-based system running on weak GPUs, FlexGen also has its limitations.